awsdocs/amazon-mwaa-user-guide/doc_source/samples-dag-run-info-to-csv.md

 + No additional permissions are required to use the sample code on this page\.

 ## Dependencies<a name="samples-dag-run-info-to-csv-dependencies"></a>
-+ No additional dependencies are required to use the sample code on this page\.
-The sample code uses the [Apache Airflow v2\.0\.2 base install](https://github.com/aws/aws-mwaa-local-runner/blob/main/docker/config/requirements.txt) on your environment\.
++ To use with Apache Airflow v2, no additional dependencies are required to use the sample code on this page\.
+The sample code uses the [Apache Airflow v2 base install](https://github.com/aws/aws-mwaa-local-runner/blob/main/docker/config/requirements.txt) on your environment\.

 ## Code sample<a name="samples-dag-run-info-to-csv-code"></a>